autocontracts/permissioned-blocks/whitepaper.md

 <b>Solidity pure function</b> - A function that calculates the running balance of <i>total</i> and <i>tax</i>.
 The state information are the variables <i>total</i> and <i>tax</i>.
 The input parameters are <i>price</i>, <i>quantity</i> and <i>taxRate</i>.
 </p>

+Here we see that the variables <i>total</i> and <i>tax</i> are returned by the function and their values are not persisted by the smart contract function.

 ## The Statechain

 If we store the smart contract state information on an alternative storage system, then in order to retain the benefits of the blockchain's distributed architecture, the storage system needs to also be distributed.
-For this, and the following reasons, [IPFS](https://ipfs.io/) was selected:
+For this, and the following reasons, IPFS[[19]](https://ipfs.io/) was selected:
 - Uses a distributed p2p file sharing algorithm called BitSwap.
 - Uses a content addressing scheme for resolving data.
 - Can serve any sized digital content.